haaslaura/modal-react-hrnet/README.md

 # modal-react-laurahaas

 **modal-react-laurahaas** is a React component that displays a modal window after a form has been submitted.
+The modal will be closed by clicking on the "close" button or by clicking outside the modal.
+You can customise the form submission function.

 ## 📦 Installation